 Interested presenters should prepare a PowerPoint of their work and then email it to Autumn Brown at YumaSYS@gmail.com before the beginning of the symposium.
 If you need help or have any questions at all, please contact Autumn at the email address above.

 Three person teams, usually but not necessarily skilled in metals work, convert the making of a simple ring into an exciting sports event.
 Put a team together and challenge the champs!

 Dress up or dress down, this is an Anything Goes Event.
 So toss on your best wig and some gold lame or a big shiny buckle and your best cowboy boots, because the Saturday night dinner & dance is the symposiums blowout bash!

 YAS @ Arizona Western College

 Thursday Feb 23rd

-Arizona Western College, in conjunction with the Yuma Art Symposium, hosts the “Pre-Symposium Day at AWC” on Thursday morning and early afternoon in the Art Building.
+Arizona Western College, in conjunction with the Yuma Art Symposium, hosts the “Pre-Symposium Day at AWC” on Thursday morning and early afternoon in the Art Building room 103.
 Four symposium Presenters will give previews of their presentations free to the public.

 Directions to Arizona Western College:

 On I-8, take the Araby Rd. exit at mile post 7.
 Turn left (North).
 At 24th Street turn right (east).
 At the AWC main entrance turn left.
 Park in P7.
-The Pre-Symposium is held in the 3C Bldg.
-Board Room.
+The Pre-Symposium is held in the Art Building room 103.